 At Tove & Libra, we believe in educating, not underestimating, our customer.
 Read on to learn how to easily keep your clothing looking and feeling their very best long after you take them home.

-Because we know exactly how important the right clothing care really is, we ensure that every Tove & Libra piece comes with a clear, detailed care & contents label, so you can easily assess your M.O.
+Because we know exactly how important the right clothing care really is, we ensure that every Tove & Libra piece comes with a clear, detailed care & contents label, so you can easily choose your M.O.

-We don’t feel it’s ever necessary to wash in water warmer than 40°C. And if you must use a tumble dryer, then do run it on a low setting.
+We don’t feel it’s ever necessary to wash in water warmer than 40°C. And if you must use a tumble dryer, do run it on a low setting.

 Wool and cashmere: